stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 There are many people who helped me with this post, at its various stages (starting from asking me questions!).
 But I would like to especially thank to: Adam Goliński, Sebastian Jaszczur, Kasia Kulma and [Robert Bogucki](http://deepsense.io/author/robert-bogucki/) for their remarks on the final version.

 I would love to hear your feedback!
 Did you find it useful?
-Or maybe you would recommend some other strategy?
-Or links?
-There is a Disqus forum below!
+Or maybe you would recommend another learning strategy?
+Or additional links?

 Or maybe your company needs a data science training?
 I would be happy to provide it!
 See [workshops.deepsense.io](http://workshops.deepsense.io/) for the menu (and we are happy to make custom workshops) and fill the form or contact me directly!

 [^1]: For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
 Since it was not my path, I can't help.
+[^6]: In particular, *hacking p-value* is wrong.
+But you should be aware what is [p-value](https://en.wikipedia.org/wiki/P-value) and why it can be hacked (accidentally or purposefully).
 [^2]: But if you come from a non-academic background (e.g. web dev), then from your perspective data science is science.
 Or to make it precise - it is engineering, but more like designing new engines, than building a house.
 [^3]: Great thanks to Adam Zadrożny for showing me this possibility (he interned at Facebook while doing his PhD in gravity waves) and to [Jacek Migdał](http://jacek.migdal.pl/) for convincing me to apply to the Bay Area, rather than somewhere else.
 [^4]: If you have background in computer science, it will be like playing on the easy level (it was not my case, though).
 It may be possible to apply as a software engineer expressing interest in data - and learn from that point.